huawei-noah/noah-research/HEBO/README.md

 make html
 ```

-You can see the compiled documentation in `doc/build/html/index.html`
+You can view the compiled documentation in `doc/build/html/index.html`.

 ## Test